 An example of a service tenancy

-A teacher who, as a key worker, is given a tenancy by a local council to live in the area where they work is likely to be service tenant.
-They do not have to live in the accommodation provided in order to do the job, unless the teacher's employment contract requires them to live in the accommodation and they can perform the job better by living there.
+A teacher who is given a tenancy by a local council to live in the area where they work is likely to be service tenant.
+They do not have to live in the accommodation provided to do the job, unless the teacher's employment contract requires them to live in the accommodation and they can perform the job better by living there.

 You might pay rent to your landlord for accommodation or your rent may be deducted from your wages.
 Or you may get lower wages than you would normally get for the job you do because your employer provides you with accommodation.